 I must say that I felt that 1h was too long in the small and noisy Cessna.
 My suggestion would be no more than 45 minutes in the air and do bring your own ear plugs to dampen the noise inside the airplane.

-If I go there another time I will hopefully travel by Helicopter over a part of the Delta.
-It would mean a smooth ride and a stable photo platform.
+If I go there another time I might book a flight by Helicopter instead of airplane.
+It would mean a smoother ride and a more stable platform to shoot from.